willhowes/makers_portfolio_and_notes/week_3.md

 4. CLIENT sends a second separate http GET request for the photo using this url: https://makers-cats.herokuapp.com/cat.jpg.
 5. SERVER returns the cat.jpg to the CLIENT with a '200' response code.

+### Chat with Bobby (Senior Developer friend) about the [Takeaway Challenge](https://github.com/willhowes/takeaway-challenge)
+* Very important to go through all user stories before writing any tests and try a domain model.
+If it doesn't seem right, try different models.
+* Whilst there's many ways to build a project, it is important to be clear on what classes you will need from the outset.
+It may have been better in this project, to have had a Takeaway class, a Dish class, an Order class, and a Customer class (needed for sending the confirm test).